dfst/deepforge/docs/examples/rs-tutorial.rst

 Tutorial Project - Redshift
 ===========================
-The project described on this page can be found in the `deepforge examples repository <https://github.com/deepforge-dev/examples/tree/master/redshift-tutorial>`_ on GitHub under the name **Redshift-Tutorial.webgmex**
+The project described on this page can be found in the `examples repo <https://github.com/deepforge-dev/examples/tree/master/redshift-tutorial>`_ on GitHub under the name **Redshift-Tutorial.webgmex**

 Pipeline Overview
 -----------------